 Fortunately, keeping older adults safe and healthy during hotter weather is manageable when you follow these simple tips:

 Setting an air conditioner to 78°F is the best way to avoid heat-related illness, but not all city apartments are air-conditioned, and air conditioners may break down or not perform well during extreme temperatures.
-If your loved one doesn’t own an air conditioner, use fans and open windows, but pull shades as low as possible to keep out the sun and leave fans running at night to draw in cool air.
+If your loved one doesn’t own an air conditioner, open windows and use fans, but pull shades as low as possible to keep out the sun and leave fans running at night to draw in cool air.

 Recent research indicates that it isn’t just the high temperatures that make heat waves so dangerous.
 Higher temperatures often go hand in hand with higher levels of air pollution.
 Smog, ozone, and even smoke from forest fires can make it difficult to breathe and may increase the risk of heart attack and stroke.
 Listen to local news and weather channels during heat waves for updates on health and safety.
 Weather apps and forecasts often track air quality index, so you can take steps to limit outdoor activities that may cause breathing problems.

-One of the most important ways to maintain health during the summer is by staying hydrated.
+One of the most important ways to stay safe and healthy during the summer is by staying hydrated.
 Have plenty of liquids on hand, but if your family member has heart, kidney, or liver disease, check with their physician about how much is safe.
 In addition to drinking water, eat foods containing water, such as fruits, vegetables, gelatin (Jell-O), and ice pops.
 Avoid coffee and alcohol, which can deplete, rather than replenish, fluids.

 Though your appetite may decrease in summer months, it is important to continue to eat well.
 Be sure your daily meals contain protein (lean meats, like chicken and fish) and complex carbohydrates (vegetables and whole grains).
 Eat small, frequent meals to keep up your strength.